Investment approvals

 What you need to know

-• The tool covers the basic Australian Government approvals for developments and projects.
+• The tool covers basic Australian Government approvals for developments and projects.
 You should also consider relevant state, territory and local legislation.

-• If you are not sure about the answers you have given or the information the tool has provided, it is a good idea to contact the Major Projects Facilitation Agency who can take into account your complete situation.
+• If you are not sure about the answers you have given or the information the tool has provided, it is a good idea to contact the Major Projects Facilitation Agency who can take into account your complete situation and provide information tailored to the needs of your project.

 Contact the Major Projects Facilitation Agency